Updated - Aug 9th, 2023

 Why is understanding my cat’s age important?

-Now that you know how to properly calculate your cat’s age into human years, you might be wondering: How long do cats live?
+Now that you know how to properly calculate your cat’s equivalent age in human years, you might be wondering: How long do cats live?
 What is the life expectancy of my cat?

-Generally, cats are known to live longer than dogs – they can live anywhere from 20 to 25 years.
+Generally, cats are known to live longer than dogs – a cat’s lifespan can last anywhere from 20 to 25 years.
 In fact, according to the Guinness Book of World Records, the “oldest cat ever” lived to be 38 years and 3 days old, which is 168 in human years!

-Additionally, you might consider investing in pet insurance to cover any unexpected accidents or illnesses.
-After all, your cat deserves the best care possible no matter how old they are – this is why Pumpkin insures cats of all ages!
+Additionally, you might consider enrolling in a pet insurance plan to cover any unexpected accidents or illnesses.
+After all, your cat deserves the best care possible no matter how old they are – this is why Pumpkin Cat Insurance plans are for cats of all ages!

 The bottom line